miccol/YARP-Behavior-Trees/README.md

 ---
 ### Create a new action in Lua
 1) In the Toolbar: Lua Scripts->Create Action Script.
 A dialog windows will appear.
 2) Write the name of your new action node and press OK.
-This will create a Action<name>.lua file in the executable's folder.
+This will create a Action<name>.lua file in the executable's folder and the corresping node will apper in the scene.
+3) Double click the on new node.
+4) Implement the functions init(), tick() and halt().

 ### Create a new condition in Lua
 1) In the Toolbar: Lua Scripts->Create Condition Script.
 A dialog windows will appear.
 2) Write the name of your new action node and press OK.
-This will create a Condition<name>.lua file in the executable's folder.
+This will create a Condition<name>.lua file in the executable's folder and the corresping node will apper in the scene.
+3) Implement the functions init() and tick().